 But with third-party insurance you can often get pre-existing coverage to cover things that wouldn’t otherwise be under your policy.
 Sometimes this is an additional rider that you must purchase.
 Other times it is included automatically.

-With Travel Guard, for example, the pre-existing conditions requirement is waived if you meet several simple requirements, including purchasing insurance within 15 days of your initial trip payment.
-(There is an additional charge for this waiver.)
+For example, the pre-existing conditions requirement may be waived if you meet several simple requirements, including purchasing insurance within 15 days of your initial trip payment.

 Either way, it’s important to note that pre-existing conditions can be covered by third-party travel insurance, but usually not with the insurance sold by the cruise lines.